Lease Assignment

 What Is a Lease Assignment?

 A lease assignment is a legal transfer in which the current tenant (the assignor) transfers all of their remaining rights and obligations under a lease to a new tenant (the assignee), who steps into the assignor's position for the remainder of the lease term.
-Unlike a sublease, which creates a separate landlord-tenant relationship between the original tenant and the subtenant while the original lease remains intact, an assignment transfers the entire leasehold interest, making the assignee the primary tenant with a direct relationship to the landlord.
+Unlike a sublease agreement, which creates a separate landlord-tenant relationship between the original tenant and the subtenant while the original lease remains intact, an assignment transfers the entire leasehold interest, making the assignee the primary tenant with a direct relationship to the landlord.

 The legal concepts of privity of contract and privity of estate are central to understanding lease assignments.
 Privity of contract exists between parties who have entered into a contract - in this case, the original landlord and tenant.
 Privity of estate exists between the parties who currently hold the landlord and tenant interests in the property.
 Upon assignment, privity of estate transfers to the assignee, making them directly liable to the landlord for lease obligations.
 However, privity of contract remains with the original tenant unless the landlord agrees to a novation, which substitutes the assignee for the original tenant and releases the original tenant from all future liability.